|

 convinced that his son wasn't going to 'amount to much'

-and after he attended various public schools he finally
+and after he attended various public schools (and

 sent him to Africa - which proved to be a huge